JunnanLi/NanoCore/README.md

 Run this program, and you will get following result: "Hello, AoTuman!"

 ## FPGA Emulation
 We currently only provide support for the [OpenBox-S4](https://github.com/fast-codesign/FAST-OpenBox_S4-impl).
 We provide pre-build binary program and bitstream files for OpenBox-S4 [here](https://github.com/JunnanLi/TuMan/tree/master/mcs%26hex).
-### FPGA
-### Steps
+### Generating binary program
-1) Generating firmware.hex by using commonds in firmware folder
+We use commonds in firmware folder to Generate firmware.hex

-2) Using vivado/Modesim to simulate these project by loading hardware files and firmware.hex
+### Generating bitstream
+We use Vivado 2018.2. to generate bitstream, i.e., OpenBox_S4.bit

+### Communicate with CPU
+We use commonds in controller folder to communicate with CPU